Losing and awakening heartbeat. What is sleep in real?

-Sleeping is a kind of disengagement from the environment to restore released earlier energy.
+Sleeping is a kind of disengagement from the environment to restore energy released earlier.
 Fragmented sleep harms cognition and health.
-At the same time, seconds of wake-like due to noradrenaline inflows leave us ready to wake up.
+At the same time, seconds of a wake-like state due to noradrenaline inflows leave us ready to wake up.

 Are we going away and back?